algolia/instantsearch/docgen/src/getting-started.md

   * Working back/next browser buttons
   * Copy and share the current search url

 To configure this feature, pass `urlSync: true` option to `instantsearch()`.
-The urlSync option has more parameters ([see InstantSearch.js API documentation](instantsearch.html)).
+The `urlSync` option has more parameters ([see InstantSearch.js API documentation](instantsearch.html)).

 Congrats 🎉 !
 Your website is now connected to Algolia.

 ## Display results

 The core of a search experience is to display results.
-By default, **instantsearch.js** will do a query at the start of the page and will retrieve the most relevant hits.
+By default, **InstantSearch.js** will do a query at the start of the page and will retrieve the most relevant hits.

-To display results, we are the hits widget will be used.
+To display results, the hits widget will be used.
 This widget will display all the results returned by Algolia, and it will update when there are new results.

 A key aspect of InstantSearch.js, is that you need to provide a container for each widget.
 This will tell instantsearch where to display the widget.
 Here, we need to define first the container of our results: